Here's everything we know about the Legion Phone, including when the phone actually comes out in the UK.

 When is the Lenovo Legion Phone Duel coming out?

-The Legion Phone was announced in China on 22 July, and will go on sale in the country this month too.
+The Legion Phone was announced in China on 22 July, and went on sale in the country that month too.

 How much does the Lenovo Legion Phone cost?

 In the UK the Legion Phone Duel starts from £799 for a model with 12GB of RAM and 256GB storage, and £899 for a version with 16GB of RAM and 512GB storage space.

 At the time of writing only the pricier £899 version is available to order direct from Lenovo, but if you get in early you'll be able to get it along with a free gift using the code 'LEGIONEARLYBIRD': your choice of a Lenovo Smart Clock or Yoga Active Noise Cancelling headphones.

 What are the Legion Phone specs & features?